 This may not be advisable for everyone.
 You have to decide how you are going to handle these situations.

 Hold Forex Trades Through the Weekend?
 Summary Points

 Only hold trades through the weekend if your strategy allows it.

 Create rules around when you will hold and when you will get out.
 Longer-term trades may be worth holding, while shorter-term trades may be better closed.

 Spreads are wide in late Friday and early Sunday trading….and every day around 5 PM EST. If holding, better to have the stop loss at least 40 pips or 40x the typical spread away from the price before spreads widen (minimum).
 If not, just close the position.

 If I am in profit and using a trailing stop loss, I may hold a trade through the weekend if the distance between my trailing stop loss and the current price is less than 40 pips (or 40x spread).
 The trend direction must be strong in my favor.
-I will typically cancel my stop loss and make sure I am there at 5 pm EST on Sunday to re-establish it or get out if needed.
+I will typically cancel my stop loss and make sure I am there around pm EST on Sunday (once the spread narrows) to re-establish it or get out if needed.

 By Cory Mitchell, CMT